 “To run on ice I use a waterproof shoe and slip my Khatoola Nano Spikes over the top to protect me from slipping and sliding.
 We also sell a shoe called “IceBugs” that have carbon spikes in the bottom of the shoe that are placed correctly as to not affect your gate when you run.

-It’s been an adventure the last 5 years transitioning from Florida runs to Colorado winter.
+It’s been an adventure the last 8 years transitioning from Florida runs to Colorado winter.
 I was hesitant at first, but now enjoy this season just as much as the others.
+But if you just can’t get outside, checkout some ideas for Indoor Workouts!

 Other ways to connect with Amanda